 How a Camera Works – A basic overview of how a camera works and what the individual components are for.

 How to Choose a Camera – An introduction to the many different types of modern camera, and some tips on how to choose the right camera for you.

 Learning Photography – A short discussion of the best ways to learn photography, and the steps you can take to turn theoretical knowledge into practical ability.

-Exposure – The most important thing in photography is light, and in this lesson we will take a look at the importance of controlling the amount of light captured in a photograph.
+Exposure – The most important thing in photography is light, and in this lesson we will take a look at the importance of controlling and manipulating the amount of light captured by your camera.

 Aperture – The second way to control exposure is by controlling the rate at which light enters the camera.
 In this lesson we discuss aperture, which adjusts the exposure by allowing light into the camera at a controllable rate.

 The Histogram – A very useful tool to measure exposure and to figure out if we need to increase or decrease exposure is the histogram.
 In this lesson we go over the basics of what it shows and how we can use it to take better exposed photographs.

 Image Noise – Noise is something that can worsen the quality of our photographs in poor light conditions.
 In this lesson we take a look at what causes noise and what we can do to reduce its presence when shooting a photograph.

 ISO – The third important way of controlling exposure is ISO, which determines the sensitivity of the camera’s sensor or film.
 In this lesson we take a closer look at ISO and the problem with using very high ISO numbers.

 White Balance – Colour is a very important aspect of photography!
 In this lesson we look at the concepts of “white balance” and “colour temperature”, and learn how we can use these concepts to affect the appearance of your photographs.